 Meghalaya has hotels ranging from top end to budget category, catering to the needs of the tourists visiting the state.
-Besides these there are resorts, restaurants and cafes which also cater to the needs of all various travelers.
-Some of the popular hotels in Shillong the state capital are: Lakkhotaa Lodge, Ri Kynjai, Pinewood Hotel, Hotel Centre Point, Hotel Alpine Continental, Asian Confluence, Blueberry Inn, The Eee Cee Hotel, Cafe Shillong Bed & Breakfast and Aerodene Cottage amongst others.
+Besides these, there are resorts, restaurants and cafes which also cater to the needs of all various travellers.
+Some of the popular hotels in Shillong are: Lakkhotaa Lodge, Ri Kynjai, Pinewood Hotel, Hotel Centre Point, Hotel Alpine Continental, Asian Confluence, Blueberry Inn, The Eee Cee Hotel, Cafe Shillong Bed & Breakfast and Aerodene Cottage amongst others.
 More Details...

 |Click to View large Map|

 The districts that form the state are listed below:

 - East Khasi Hills (created in 1976)

 The state is home to several rivers.
 Majority of these rivers and torrents are provided by the rain and as a result of this, they are seasonal rivers.
 The major rivers in the Garo Hills are as follows: